astorfi/3D-convolutional-speaker-recognition/README.rst

 .. _Slim: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim

-The Slim_ high level API made our life very easy.
+The Slim_ high-level API made our life very easy.
 The following script has been used for our
 implemention:

 .. code:: python